What are the best dog chews for your dog?

 Softer chews will give them the chewing stimulation they desire and help their teeth without the added strain.
 Though, keep it in moderation because with age, comes less exercise.
 And less exercise means an increased likelihood of weight gain.

-For senior dogs, you want to treat ‘em with soft chews like moo tubes or kangaroo tubes.
-Jerky is also a great option for a softer chewing experience, and dental sticks can be a great treat to help keep those smiley whites bright and clean.
+For senior dogs, you want to treat ‘em with soft chews like moo tubes or rabbit ears.
+Jerky is also a great option for a softer chewing experience.

 Best chews for puppies